 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The main roof is of pitched design overlaid in slate with metal ridge details.
-The roof over the extension is pitched and overlaid in similar materials.
-Our inspection of the roof void was via an internal hall ceiling hatch, which revealed the roof structures to be of timber frame construction overlaid in timber sarking.
-The roof space was noted to be insulated.
+The roof is of pitched and hipped design overlaid in clay tiles with similar ridge details.
+There is a metal skylight on the rear roof pitch.
+Our inspection of the roof void was via a hall ceiling hatch, which revealed the area to be predominantly floored and lined.
+The inspection of remaining roof space area revealed the roof structure to be of timber frame construction overlaid in timber sarking.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are cast iron gutters and downpipes along with parapet and valley gutter details, laid in lead or similar.
-Main walls Visually inspected with the aid of binoculars where appropriate.
+There is a combination of PVC and cast iron goods.
+Fa 1 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stone construction, pointed externally.
-The walls of the extension appear to be of cavity brick construction, rendered externally.
-Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
-Random windows were opened and closed where possible.
-Doors and windows were not forced open.
-Windows are of uPVC framed sealed unit double glazing with similar external doors.
-External decorations Visually inspected.
-Painted render and cast iron.
+The walls appear to be of cavity brick construction, rendered externally.
+The walls of the kitchen/utility room projection appear to be of brick construction of single skin thickness, also rendered externally.